 Why is prenatal care important?

 Frequent visits with your health care provider allow you to follow the progress of your baby’s development.
-Visits also give you the opportunity to ask questions.
+Prenatal visits also give you and your family a chance to talk to your health care provider about any questions or concerns you have related to your pregnancy, birth, or parenthood.
 Most health care providers welcome your partner at each visit, as well as interested family members.

 What happens on my first medical visit?

-The first visit is designed to determine your general health and give your health care provider clues to the risk factors that might affect your pregnancy.
-It will typically be longer than future visits.
-The purpose of the initial visit is to:
+The first visit is designed to determine your general health and give your health care provider clues to any risk factors that might affect your pregnancy.
+Your health care provider will perform a physical exam.
+The initial visit is meant to: